iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 # Trying to make an online multiplayer minigame
 This project, called Haunted Chronicles, started when we wanted to introduce ourselves to online multiplayer games and the code behind it.

-Naturally, we decided to code using python because it was simpler to begin with - everyone knew how to code in Python - and because we just wanted to discover the notion, not to code a AAA game.
+Naturally, we decided to code using python because it was simpler to begin with - everyone knew how to code in Python - and because we just wanted to discover the notion, not to code an AAA game.

 So, we began with a little documentation and we discovered the magic of **sockets** !